Tuesday Mornings 10:00-11:00AM

 Our Event Calendar:

-Betsy Taylor and her husband, Al, have been square dancers for many years.
+Betsy Taylor and her husband, Al, have been square dancers since 1965.
 Betsy became a square dance caller and has been calling in the Washington area since 1993.
 She has also prompted Contra dances since 1997.
-In 2000 she called and prompted at the National Square Dance convention in Baltimore and began teaching square dance and Contra classes for the Montgomery County Recreation Department.
-She is a member of NCASDLA (National Capital Area Square Dance Leaders Association) and served as President from 2009 to 2012.
+In 2000 she called and prompted at the National Square Dance Convention in Baltimore and began teaching square dance and Contra classes for the Montgomery County Recreation Department.
+She became a member of NCASDLA (National Capital Area Square Dance Leaders Association) in 1997 and served as President from 2009 to 2012.
 She is also a member of CallerLab (International Callers Association).Top

 Bad Weather Policy: If the Montgomery County School system cancels classes or evening activities due to inclement weather, our activities will also be canceled.
-On weekends or holidays, when the schools would be closed anyway, we go by the Montgomery County Recreation Department Inclement Weather guidance - if the MCRD programs are canceled, so are our dances.
-You may check by calling the Recreation Inclement Weather Line at 240-777-6889.
-For further questions, call Betsy Taylor at (301) 589-4868 or e-mail BetsyTay@erols.com.
+You may also check by calling the Recreation Inclement Weather Line at 240-777-6889.
+For further questions, call Betsy Taylor at (301) 977-8937 or e-mail BetsyTay@erols.com.